mikecapsio/texturefast-docs/README.md

 # TextureFast Public Documentation

-TextureFast is an AI texture-generation tool for existing, UV-unwrapped 3D models.
-Describe the material you want, generate a Base Color texture, preview it on the model, and export standard PNG maps for your 3D or game-development workflow.
+TextureFast is a privacy-first AI texture-generation tool for existing, UV-unwrapped 3D models.
+Describe the material you want, generate a Base Color texture, extract the full currently available PBR texture set — Albedo, Normal, Height, Roughness, and Ambient Occlusion — preview it on the model, and export standard PNG maps for your 3D or game-development workflow.

 TextureFast focuses on texturing existing geometry.
 It does not generate complete 3D meshes from scratch.